willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Week of 29th May – 2nd June

   - at this point, we have tried so many different permutations (ha-ha!) of the association analysis that I'm getting confused...
 I'm going to need to spend some time tidying up
+    - tidying/rationalization is timely – after talking with JG we agree that the best candidate list that we can obtain at this point is going to come from organized comparison of candidate intersects between analysis...
   -